syntax-tree/mdast-util-toc/README.md

 Generate a Table of Contents from a Markdown document.

-*   Looks for the first heading containing `"Table of Contents"`, `"toc"`, or `table-of-contents` (case insensitive, supports alt/title attributes for links and images too);
+*   If specified, looks for the first heading containing the `heading` option (case insensitive, supports alt/title attributes for links and images too);

 *   Removes all following contents until an equal or higher heading is found;